 For those interested in learning more, there are two local opportunities in the next month for emergency-preparedness education.
 To learn home-safety tips from fire and emergency personnel, Lowe's Home Improvements is holding a Safety Saturday Sept.
 25 in San Jose.
 To learn more about home fire safety, Home Depot is hosting a clinic in East Palo Alto Oct.
 3.

-For earthquake safety information from the U.S. Geological Society, visit www.earthquake.usgs.gov.
+For earthquake safety information, visit U.S. Geological Society.

-For general emergency information from the Federal Emergency Management Agency, visit www.ready.gov.
+For general emergency information, visit Federal Emergency Management Agency.